 When to Call a Professional

-Consulting a professional, licensed arborist near you is an essential first step to save your cherry tree.
+Consulting a professional, licensed arborist near you is an essential first step to saving your cherry tree.
 If you notice any concerning symptoms in your cherry tree, call a tree care professional right away.
-If your cherry tree disease goes ignored, it may become fatal, infest adjacent cherry trees, or destroy your harvest.

 A certified arborist can apply treatments and remove infected trees.
 Arborists can even assist cherry tree growers before symptoms occur by performing preventive disease measures.